aleesa-bot/aleesa-telegram/README.md

 Bot config located in **data/config.json**, sample config provided as **data/sample_config.json**.

 Bot can be run via **bin/aleesa-telegram-bot** and acts as daemon (double fork() and detaches stdio).

 ## Installation

 In order to run this application, you need to "bootstrap" it - download and build all required dependencies and libraries.

-You'll need perl-5.18 or newer, "Development Tools" or similar group of packages, perl, perl-devel, perl-local-lib, perl-app-cpanm, sqlite-devel, zlib-devel, openssl-devel, libdb4-devel (Berkeley DB devel), make.
+You'll need perl-5.18 or newer, "Development Tools" or similar group of packages, perl, perl-devel, perl-local-lib, perl-app-cpanm, sqlite-devel, zlib-devel, openssl-devel, libdb4-devel (Berkeley DB devel), make, hiredis-devel.

 After installing required dependencies it is possible to run: